Can Anxiety Cause Dementia?

 Common physical symptoms of anxiety include insomnia, heart palpitations (panic attacks), trouble concentrating, and dizziness.
 Anxiety disorder symptoms can run the gamut from mild (such as nervous feelings, tending to imagine the worst, or feeling tensed up) to severe (such as suicidal thoughts).

 When anxiety goes untreated, it can wreak havoc in your life.
-It can put an individual at risk for other conditions and health issues such as:
+It can put an individual at risk for other mental health conditions and physical health issues such as:

 Mounting research suggests that untreated anxiety may impact your brain in such a way that it also sets you up for dementia later in life.